Notary public: New Zealand

 A notary public in New Zealand is a lawyer authorised by the Archbishop of Canterbury in England to officially witness signatures on legal documents, collect sworn statements, administer oaths and certify the authenticity of legal documents usually for use overseas.

 The Master of the Faculties appoints notaries in the exercise of the general authorities granted by s 3 of the Ecclesiastical Licences Act 1533 and Public Notaries Act 1833.
 Recommendations are made by the New Zealand Society of Notaries, which normally requires and applicant to have 10 years' experience post admission as a lawyer and 5 years as a Law Firm Partner or equivalent.

+Singapore

+A Notary Public in Singapore must be appointed by the Board of Commissioners for Oaths and Notaries Public.
+A Notary Public must be a qualified lawyer who is at least 40 years old, with at least 15 years of experience in active legal practice.
+The Notary Public is responsible for certifying the authenticity and valid execution of documents.

 Sri Lanka

 Notaries in Sri Lanka are more akin to civil law notaries, their main functions are conveyancing, drafting of legal instruments, etc. They are appointed under the Notaries Ordinance No 1 of 1907.
 They must pass exam held by the Ministry of Justice and apprentice under senior notary for a period of two years.
 Alternatively, attorneys at law who pass the conveyancing exam are also admitted as a notary public under warrant of the Minister.
 The Minister of Justice may appoint any attorney at law as a commissioner for oaths, authorized to certify and authenticate the affidavit/documents and any such other certificates that are submitted by the general public with the intention of certifying by the commissioner for oath.